facebookresearch/generative-recommenders/README.md

 # Generative Recommenders

-Repository hosting code for ``Actions Speak Louder than Words: Trillion-Parameter Sequential Transducers for Generative Recommendations`` (https://arxiv.org/abs/2402.17152, to appear in ICML'24).
+Repository hosting code for ``Actions Speak Louder than Words: Trillion-Parameter Sequential Transducers for Generative Recommendations`` (https://arxiv.org/abs/2402.17152, ICML'24) and related code, where we demonstrate that the ubiquitously used classical deep learning recommendation paradigm (DLRMs) can be reformulated as a generative modeling problem (Generative Recommenders or GRs) to overcome known compute scaling bottlenecks, propose efficient algorithms such as HSTU and M-FALCON to accelerate training and inference for large-scale sequential models by 10x-1000x, and demonstrate scaling law for the first-time in deployed, billion-user scale recommendation systems.

-Currently only code for reproducing public experiments listed in the paper (Section 4.1.1) and Triton kernels for forward pass (Section 4.2) are included.
-We plan to add integration code and other kernels for HSTU needed for throughput/performance benchmarks at a later point in time.
+Currently only code for reproducing public experiments listed in the paper (Section 4.1.1) and Triton kernels for efficiency experiments (Section 4.2) are included.
+We plan to add integration code needed for throughput/performance benchmarks at a later point in time.

 ## Getting started